adminteractive/drupalstack/README.md

 * Remove project files

   Need to remove your project files and start over from scratch?
 Use this script to delete all your files.

-Be cautious, because there is no way to restore them if you haven't added your project files to Git for example.
+  **NB!
+Be cautious, because there is no way to restore them if you haven't added your project files to Git for example.**

     ```bash
     $ my-project/bin/remove-files.sh